Erik Jendrišek: Xanthi

 On 26 June 2017, he signed a two-year contract with Greek Super League club Xanthi, on a free transfer again.
 On 26 August 2017 he scored his first goal with the club in a 2–0 away win against Platanias and on 19 November was scored a brace in the 900th game of his club in Super League sealing a 2–0 home win game against rivals Panionios.

 On 13 January 2018, Jendrišek scoring a brace in a 3–2 home win game against Platanias.
 It was his second time that he scored a brace in Super League after the 2–0 home win game against Panionios.
 On 15 April 2018, Jendrišek scoring a brace in a 3–0 home win game against PAS Giannina.
 It was his third time that he scored a brace in Super League after the 3–2 home win game against Platanias.

 On 23 September 2018, he scored another brace in a 3–0 home victory against OFI, his first for the 2018–19 season, helping his club to acquire his first win for the season.
 On 21 October 2018, he recorded a goal and an assist in a 2–1 away victory against Levadiakos.
 One week later, he scored sealing a comeback 2–1 home victory against PAS Giannina.

-On 5 November 2018, he scored in a 1–0 away win against Asteras Tripoli, the club's fourth consecutive, after a low cross from Petar Đuričković.
+On 5 November 2018, he scored in a 1–0 away win against Asteras Tripolis, the club's fourth consecutive, after a low cross from Petar Đuričković.

-On 21 April 2019, he scored after five months and helped his team take a 2–0 home win against Apollon Smyrni to secure their spot in the top league.
+On 21 April 2019, he scored after five months and helped his team take a 2–0 home win against Apollon Smyrnis to secure their spot in the top league.